photo by Larry Van Horn, Brasstown NC

 The cemetery which surrounds the Chapel contains graves of many recognizable names, including that of Abraham (Abram) Enloe who is believed to be the father of Abraham Lincoln.
 Joshua Harshaw and his family are buried there as well as many other well known settlers.
 A walk through the cemetery reveals some beautiful Victorian markers – some dated as early as 1840.

-The steeple is leaning badly, the steep roof is sagging and a recent inspection by builders found that wood timbers in the attic and bell tower are rotten beyond repair.
+The steeple was leaning badly, the steep roof is sagging and an inspection by builders found that wood timbers in the attic and bell tower are rotten beyond repair.
 Don’t ring the bell, they said, the shifting weight may bring it down.
-And pray that we don’t get a big heavy wet snow this winter to collapse the roof.
+And pray that we don’t get a big heavy wet snow to collapse the roof.
 Fortunately, in December of 2019, we were able to have the steeple removed, the bell stored away and the roof covered against the weather until enough funds can be raised to effect repairs.

-You can help —First UMC is a tax-deductible charitable organization.
+You can help —Murphy FUMC is a tax-deductible charitable organization.
 We desperately need your donations.
 If you’d like to help, please visit this link to our Online Donations page and make a tax deductible charitable contribution.
 God Bless!